Requirements

 Add a new project section

-1. If applicable, stop grunt execution
+- If applicable, stop grunt execution

-2. Dig into the source/sections folder and add a new project section folder (with a subfolder structure equivalent to the example folder).
+folder and add a new project section folder (with a subfolder structure equivalent to the example folder).
 Hint: Just copy the example folder and rename it.
-In this case you got all prepared HTML a.s.o. at one go.
+In this case you got all prepared HTML a.s.o. at one go.|-- source/ |-- scss/ |-- sections/ |-- example/ |-- [name-of-new-project-section]/ ...

-3. Go to the source/scss folder and:
+- Go to the

-• Add a new configuration file (line 5) with the same naming scheme
+folder and:- Add a new configuration file (line 5) with the same naming scheme

-• Add a new section folder (Line 9) containing the same subfolders as the example folder.
+- Add a new section folder (Line 9) containing the same subfolders as the example folder.

-4. Open package.json in your editor
+in your editor - Within the

-6. Start Paul by enter $ grunt on the console.
+on the console.
 You're done.

 Switching between project sections

-Switching between sections is as simply as changing the name attribute in our package.json file and restarting Grunt.
+Switching between sections is as simply as changing the name attribute in our package.json

-1. If applicable, stop grunt execution
+- If applicable, stop grunt execution

-2. Change the project section name
+- Change the project section name

-3. Start Paul by enter $ grunt on the console.
+on the console.
 You're done.

 Add/remove a Bower plugin

 You'll probably want to add/remove plugins to fit your project.
-After installing the desired plugin with bower ($ bower install <package> --save), just pick up the path to the main plugin file, open the package.json file and append it to the plugins hash (Line 9) of the activeSection directive.
+After installing the desired plugin with bower ($ bower install <package> --save

 You even don't have to stop/start the grunt task, as the package.json file is recognized by the Grunt watch task on document save.
-The plugins.js file, which concatenate all plugins automatically, will be rebuild immediately.
+The plugins.js

-To eliminate a bower plugin from concatenation, simply delete the path reference within the plugins directive within the package.json.
+To eliminate a bower plugin from concatenation, simply delete the path reference within the plugins directive within the package.json

 {